 Walter Lehman was drafted into the United States Army at Fort Dix NJ on June 4, 1942.
 Assigned to the 15th Infantry Regiment, 3rd Infantry Division, he served in the same regiment as Audie Murphy.
 Private Lehman saw a great deal of combat.
 He was wounded in North Africa and on Sicily, for which he had already received the Purple Heart.
 He was killed in action at Anzio in Italy on March 4, 1944, during the final German assault on the beachhead.

-Walter Lehman was survived by his brother Harry Lehman, of the South 7th Street address, brother Raymond Lehman, and four sisters, Mrs. Alice Olick, Mrs. Margaret Carmanna, Mrs. Lois Myers, and Miss Alma Lehman.
+Walter Lehman was survived by his brother Harry Lehman, of the South 7th Street address, brothers Frank and Raymond Lehman, and four sisters, Mrs. Alice Olick, Mrs. Margaret Carmanna, Mrs. Lois Myers, and Miss Alma Lehman.

 RETURN TO CAMDEN NJ 8th Ward WWII NJ WAR MEMORIAL

 RETURN TO CAMDEN NJ CITY INTERNET WWII MEMORIAL

 RETURN TO DVRBS.COM HOMEPAGE